Dmireles1010/VenTrack/README.md

 Some of the features included in our program are:
 - Viewing stats of individual vending machines
 - Viewing overall vending machine stats
-- listing number of items sold from vending machine
+- Listing number of items sold from vending machine
-- modify vending machine items
+- Modifying vending machine items
-- view past statistics
+- Viewing past statistics

 ## Built With
 - Java